jmbejara/comp-econ-sp18/README.md

 * **TA Office Hours:** TBD
 * **Website:** Canvas will be used for grades.
 Homeworks and notes will be posted on the course GitHub repo: https://github.com/jmbejara/comp-econ-sp18

 # Notes

 There should be about 19 classes and 9 TA sessions (first Monday excluded).
 This means that we have 28 in-class sessions total before the reading period.

+* We will have one midterm.
+It will take place on Monday, April 30 during the regularly scheduled TA session, 7:30-8:30 PM in SHFE 103.
 * Read the lectures ahead of time.
 The lectures (from, e.g., QuantEcon or the Python Data Science Handbook) have hyperlinks to the appropriate text.

 **Books Used**